Dataatti/sertifikaattilukija-api/README.md

 Company information is fetched from [PRH Open Data](https://avoindata.prh.fi/index_en.html)

 The list of scraped certificate websites is based on the certificates that are part of Business Finland's [Sustainable Travel Finland](https://www.businessfinland.fi/suomalaisille-asiakkaille/palvelut/matkailun-edistaminen/vastuullisuus/sertifioinnit--ohjelmat) program.

+The websites and api's where data is fetched can be found in [scrapers.json](https://github.com/Dataatti/sertifikaattilukija-api/blob/main/jobs/scrapers/scrapers.json)